alanzoppa/django-flatblocks-tinymce/README.rst

 django-flatblocks
 =================
+Fork of zerok's django-flatblocks which uses TinyMCE in the content field, only if it's available.

 django-flatblocks is a simple application for handling small text-blocks on websites.
 Think about it like ``django.contrib.flatpages`` just not for a